Greater Western Water is leading the way in developing stormwater harvesting projects across our service area.

 Our Stormwater projects

-We have several stormwater harvesting projects in operation, supplying hundreds of million of litres of stormwater per year for irrigation of sport grounds and public open spaces.
+We have several stormwater harvesting projects in operation, supplying hundreds of million of litres of stormwater per year for irrigation of sports grounds and public open spaces.

 We continue to partner with councils in our service area to deliver new stormwater harvesting projects that save precious drinking water while keeping our local parks, gardens and sporting ovals green.